-For developments approved after 1 July 2020 under the PDI Act, the Certificate of Occupancy will be issued via PlanSA, from 8 October 2020.
-Use of the form (linked below) should only be used if the PlanSA Portal is unavailable.
+Note all other habitable buildings (Class 1b to 9) under the PDI Act continue to require a Certificate of Occupancy prior to occupation.
+This Certificate will be issued via the PlanSA portal.
+Use of the form (linked below) should only occur if the portal is unavailable.

 A building approved under the PDI Act cannot be occupied until the Certificate of Occupancy has been issued.
 To do so represents a breach of the Act with a substantial penalty attached (up to $10,000).

 Note Class 1a buildings that are completed between now and 1 January 2024 are not required to have a Certificate of Occupancy prior to occupation.
 A properly completed Statement of Compliance must continue to be provided (see Guidance below).

 An application for a Certificate of Occupancy must:

 - include any information required by the council or building certifier